bluepill-rb/bluepill/README.md

       end
     end

-The main benefit of using the DSL is that Bluepill will be able to monitor the correct process instead of just watching the shell that spawned your actual server.
+The main benefit of using the config options is that Bluepill will be able to monitor the correct process instead of just watching the shell that spawned your actual server.

 ### CLI
 To start a bluepill process and load a config: